johanneshiry/scalaxal/README.md

 In addition to the base classes are the helper methods: With(..) and addTo(..).
 These methods return a new object with the specified field name changed.
 For example:

-kml With("feature", Some(placemark))
+- AddressDetails() With("addressDetailsType", Some(newAddressLines))

-returns a new copy of the kml object with a new placemark as the feature, all other fields are the same as before.
+returns a new copy of the AddressDetails object with a new newAddressLines as the addressDetailsType, all other fields are the same as before.
 See the examples.

 # Usage